Netflix/dgs/docs/datafetching.md

 Sometimes you need to evaluate HTTP headers, or other elements of the request, in a datafetcher.
 You can easily get an HTTP header value by using the `@RequestHeader` annotation.
 The `@RequestHeader` annotation is the same annotation as used in Spring WebMVC.
+Note that you will need to ensure you are using the webmvc stack for this functionality.

 ```java
 @DgsQuery